 As investment is moving into cybersecurity and AI-empowered surveillance systems, banks and financial providers look to ring-fence their own assets and those of their hard-won customers.
 Findings from consultancy 6Wresearch put the issue into sharp focus.
-It suggests the video surveillance market in the GCC alone will grow 5.7 per cent annually over the next five years with analogue cameras fading into history.
+It suggests the GCC Video Surveillance Market alone will grow 5.7 percent annually over the next five years with analogue cameras fading into history.

 Shefali Goel, Senior Research Analyst, Research and Consulting, 6Wresearch, in the GCC market says several contributing factors have pushed up demand for more advanced systems.

 “Analogue video surveillance cameras are gradually becoming obsolete and are being overtaken by IP based technology systems due to their superiority in terms of higher remote accessibility and video analytics support.
 Further, government regulations that promote the installation of high-resolution surveillance cameras in public areas have also led to an increase in demand for IP video surveillance systems in the GCC region.”